SomeWeekendReading/someweekendreading.github.io/_posts/2020-09-02-moderna-q2-earnings-call.md

 release, etc.  They will do this until submission to the FDA and hope for approval, or until they fail (in which case they often sink beneath the waves like a rock, never to be seen again except in case of lawsuit).
 So here on slide 7 you see the stuff they have going on that they want to tell you about.
-THe know you want to hear all about COVID-19 vaccines, but they're gonna make you sit through reports on their CMV &amp; Zika vaccines now that they have your ear.
+They know you want to hear all about COVID-19 vaccines, but they're gonna make you sit through reports on their CMV &amp; Zika vaccines now that they have your ear.